PDXbaap/netmux/README.md

-# PDX multiplexer, an HTTP-CONNECT based TCP multiplexer
+# PDX chainmux, an HTTP-CONNECT based TCP multiplexer

 This service enables a blockchain node to have all of its TCP endpoints behind this single "external" facing HTTP